MileHacker Logo

 Historical Significance

 Argostoli’s history is a compelling narrative of resilience and transformation.
-It is deeply tied to its strategic location as a harbor town.
+It is deeply tied to its strategic placement as a harbor town.
 It became the capital of Kefalonia in 1757, taking over from the older, more inland capital of Agios Georgios (Saint George's Castle).
 This shift recognized Argostoli’s growing commercial influence and superior maritime access.
-The town grew well as a trading port, its deep waters giving safe haven for ships and facilitating exchange with the mainland and other Ionian islands.
+The town grew well as a trading port, its profound waters giving safe haven for ships and facilitating exchange with the mainland and other Ionian islands.

 Capital Role